30 tornadoes, more flooding from storms in central U.S.

 Published Tuesday, May 21, 2019 8:21AM EDT

-ST. LOUIS -- A strong band of storms brought more than 30 tornadoes across the central U.S., damaged homes in Oklahoma, demolished a racetrack grandstand in Missouri and drenched waterlogged states with more water and more flooding.
+ST. LOUIS -- A dangerous storm system in the Midwest produced dozens of tornadoes for the second consecutive day Tuesday, demolishing a racetrack grandstand and damaging buildings in a wild animal park in Missouri but sparing St. Louis, the biggest city in its path.

-The severe weather started in the Southern Plains Monday night and moved to the northeast.
+Two deaths, both in Missouri, were blamed on the severe weather that started in the Southern Plains Monday night and moved to the northeast.
 Missouri and parts of Illinois and Arkansas were in the crosshairs Tuesday.
 By Wednesday, the storm will move into Great Lakes region, where it will weaken.
 But another storm system was gathering steam for later this week, potentially covering an area from Texas to Chicago, according to the National Weather Service.

-Patrick Marsh, warning co-ordination meteorologist for the National Oceanic and Atmospheric Administration's Storm Prediction Center, said eyewitnesses reported 26 tornadoes Monday and six more Tuesday.
-One, near Tulsa, was a mile (1.61 kilometre) wide with winds in the range of 111 mph (179 kph) to 135 mph (217 kph).
+The skies grew dark over St. Louis before nightfall Tuesday and a tornado warning was issued for the city and surrounding suburbs, but the storm passed overhead without producing the rotation that often spawns tornadoes and the city was mostly spared except for heavy rain.

+"The danger has passed for the St. Louis area," said National Weather Service St. Louis meteorologist Jason Gasselin.

 A tornado early Tuesday near Tulsa International Airport injured one person and damaged about a dozen homes.
 The airport was unscathed, but passengers were moved into shelters for about 30 minutes and several flights were delayed.